jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 #### One-Sentence Action Description

 Write one clear sentence describing what happens in the shot.

-No interpretation.

-Instead of:
-> She feels anxious.

-Write:
-> She taps her pencil repeatedly and avoids eye contact with the paper.
+Keep it concise and visual.

-### Action Formula
+Action Formula:
 **Subject + Physical Action + Relevant Object/Environment**

-Keep it concise and visual.
+> e.g. *She taps her pencil repeatedly and avoids eye contact with the paper.*

 ---